Ralf3/NCSA/Readme.md

   --ws WS               frequency range for wavelet transformation 10:100

-It should be remarked that the software runs under Linux (Ubuntu 16.04 LTS but shoul run under other Linux systems too).
+It should be remarked that the software runs under Linux (Ubuntu 16.04 LTS but should run under other Linux systems too).